junyanz/CatPapers/README.md

 As reported by Cisco, 90% of net traffic will be visual, and indeed, most of the visual data are cat photos and videos.
 Thus, understanding, modeling, and synthesizing our feline friends becomes a more and more critical research problem these days, especially for our cat lovers.

-**Cat Paper Collection** is an academic paper collection that includes computer graphics, computer vision, machine learning, and HCI papers that produce experimental results related to **cats**.
-If you want to add/remove an article, please send an email to [Jun-Yan Zhu](http://www.eecs.berkeley.edu/~junyanz/) (junyanz at mit dot edu).
+**Cat Paper Collection** is an academic paper collection that includes computer graphics, computer vision, and machine learning papers that produce experimental results related to **cats**.
+If you want to add/remove an article, please send an email to [Jun-Yan Zhu](https://github.com/junyanz/) (junyanz at cs dot cmu dot edu).
+We thank all the authors for their contribution and support.

 See also [Webpage](http://people.eecs.berkeley.edu/~junyanz/cat/cat_papers.html) | [CSV file](https://github.com/junyanz/CatPapers/blob/master/data/reference.csv)